dougeby/IntuneDocs/intune/security-baselines.md

 [Windows security baselines](https://docs.microsoft.com/windows/security/threat-protection/windows-security-baselines) is a great resource to learn more about this feature.
 [Mobile device management](https://docs.microsoft.com/windows/client-management/mdm/) (MDM) is a great resource about MDM, and what you can do on Windows devices.

 ## Available security baselines

-The following security baselines are available for use with Intune.
+The following security baseline templates are available for use with Intune.
 - **MDM Security Baseline**
   [View the settings](security-baseline-settings-windows.md)